dvanoni/notero/README.md

   />
 </details>

-### How to fix Notion API error
+### How to fix Notion API errors

+#### Could not find database

 If you receive the following error:

-> APIResponseError: Could not find database with ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+> APIResponseError: Could not find database with ID: _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_

 This most likely means you have not given Notero access to your Notion database.
 Ensure you follow all the steps from the [Configure Notion](#configure-notion) section.
-Clicking the **Share** button at the top-right corner of your database should show the Notero integration as follows:
+Clicking the **Share** button in the top-right corner of your database should show the Notero integration as follows:

 <details>
   <summary>Example of share settings</summary>
   <img alt="Share with Notero" src="docs/share-with-notero.png" style="max-height:253px;" />
 </details>

+#### Not a property that exists

+If you receive the following error:

+> APIResponseError: _property_ is not a property that exists

+This can happen if you previously synced items into one Notion database and then change your Notero preferences to specify a different database.
+Notero may be trying to update pages in the old database instead of creating pages in the new database, and this error can occur if different properties were configured in the different databases.

+To solve this, you should delete the old database in Notion and then permanently delete it from the Trash in Notion.

 ## Example Notion Databases